Best Legal Document Generator for Sites 2026

 Free templates are generic, often outdated, and never adapted to your specific activity.
 They create a false sense of compliance.
 Many of these templates were written years ago, before recent regulatory guidance clarified requirements around cookie consent, data retention, and international data transfers.
 During an audit, data protection authorities verify that your documents actually reflect your real data collection and processing practices.
 A generic copy-paste will not pass that test, and the penalty for having a misleading legal document can be worse than having none at all.

-Cost: €14.90-19.90 for a complete document pack.
+Cost: €19.90 to €49.90 for a complete document pack.
 Timeline: under 10 minutes.

 A specialised AI legal document generator combines the best of both worlds: a structured questionnaire that captures your specific business details, paired with AI trained specifically on digital law and GDPR compliance.
 This approach offers the best value for the vast majority of websites.
 For businesses that need compliant documents quickly and affordably, this is the most practical option available online.
+For a detailed comparison of available solutions, see our article Iubenda vs Termly vs WebLegal.

 Comparison Table